 Managing records in Microsoft 365 helps your organization comply with corporate policies and legal or regulatory obligations, while also reducing risk and legal liability.

 Restrictions are placed on the items in terms of what actions are allowed or blocked.

 Additional activities about the item are logged.

-You have proof of disposition when they are deleted at the end of their retention period.
+You have proof of disposition when the items are deleted at the end of their retention period.

 You use retention labels to mark content as a record.
-After you create retention labels that declare records, you can either publish those labels so that users and administrators can manually apply them to content, or auto-apply those labels to content that you want to mark as a record.
-For instructions, see Create, publish, and auto-apply retention labels .
+You can either publish those labels so that users and administrators can manually apply them to content, or auto-apply those labels to content that you want to mark as a record.

-By using retention labels to declare records, you can implement a single, consistent records-management strategy across your Microsoft 365 environment.
+By using retention labels to mark content as records, you can implement a single and consistent strategy for managing records across your Microsoft 365 environment.

 Using retention labels to declare records